Toronto FC II

-Toronto FC II is a Canadian professional soccer team based in Toronto, Ontario, who play in MLS Next Pro, a third tier league of the United States soccer league system.
+Toronto FC II is a Canadian professional soccer team based in Toronto, Ontario, that competes in MLS Next Pro, a third tier league of the United States soccer league system.
 It is the reserve team and minor league affiliate of Toronto FC as well as in partnership with Toronto FC Academy.

 History

 Pre-history

 Upon their entrance into Major League Soccer, Toronto FC fielded their reserves in the MLS Reserve League from 2007 to 2013.
 In 2014, Toronto FC entered into a one-year partnership with the Wilmington Hammerheads of the USL to serve as their affiliate, with whom they would loan players to.

 Formation

 On November 20, 2014, Toronto FC announced the creation of a reserve team that would play in the third-tier United Soccer League under the name Toronto FC II.
 The team began play in March 2015, playing at the then-newly constructed 3,500-seat stadium at the Ontario Soccer Centre in Vaughan, just north-northwest of Toronto.
 They played their first match on June 27, 2015, against Wilmington Hammerheads.
 From 2017, the USL was sanctioned as a second-tier league.

 On July 2, 2018, the team announced they would move down from the United Soccer League to USL League One for the league's first season in 2019.
-TFC II played in Saskatoon for the first SK Summer Soccer Series, which is hosted by the Saskatchewan Selects.
+TFC II played in Saskatoon for the first SK Summer Soccer Series, which was hosted by the Saskatchewan Selects.
 The Selects defeated TFC II 2–0.

 In July 2020, the team withdrew from the 2020 USL League One season, due to travel restrictions caused by the COVID-19 pandemic.
 They returned to the league in 2021, beginning the season at the Grande Sports World training facility in Casa Grande, Arizona, due to continued travel restrictions caused by the continuing pandemic.
 After playing their first three home games there, following three home games were played at Osceola Heritage Park in Kissimmee, Florida.
 Toronto FC II ultimately resumed playing their home games in Toronto on July 30, 2021, when they hosted Greenville Triumph SC at the BMO Training Ground.